solstice23/typst-ribbons/docs/manual.typ

 == Built-in Layouts

-Ribbons library provides a few built-in layouts for common ribbon diagrams.
-They take some parameters to customize the layouting and drawing process, then return the #type-box("layout") needed for `ribbon-diagram`.
+Ribbony library provides a few built-in layouts for common ribbon diagrams.
+They take some parameters to customize the layouting and drawing process, then return the #type-box("layout") needed for `ribbony-diagram`.

 === Auto Linear Layout (Sankey): `layout.auto-linear`